-Of course, an inside presupposes an outside; that’s how language/most things work.
-But the existential corollary was shocking: if I could be inside of myself I could also be outside.
-And then an insuperable problem arose: inside negates outside, drives it out as day does night.
-I thus lived under the sign of a confusing semi-eclipse, total dark and shadowless light observable at the same time.
+An inside presupposes an outside; that’s how language/most things work.
+But the existential corollary was shocking to me: if I could be inside of myself then I could be outside.
+A problem arose: inside negates outside, drives it out as day does night.
+So I lived under the sign of a confusing semi-eclipse, total dark and shadowless light observable at the same time.

 Inside, outside, neither inside nor outside, I contorted myself into strange fits of inside-outside-ness – an endlessly rotating, self-consuming helix.

 Nobody took me aside to suggest a better distinction – less abstract – between, say, inhabiting and not-inhabiting.
-An elegant Dane never explained how existential hygge might work.
-In lulling tones, s/he might have shown me how to lie happily half-asleep, comfortable, gracious, knowing rain without actively feeling it, protected by a vast and invisible yurt, saying: I am neither inside or outside.
+A kind and elegant Danish person never tried to show me, in lulling tones, how I might lie happily half-asleep, comfortable, grateful, knowing rain without actively feeling it, protected by a vast and invisible yurt, saying: I am neither inside or outside.
 Simply inhabiting.